 12. Jaipur, India

-Then there’s the City Palace, right in the heart of Jaipur.
+Then there is the City Palace, right in the heart of Jaipur.
 Some parts of it are still home to the royal family.
 The palace has museums with royal costumes and weapons.
 The architecture represents a mix of Rajasthani and Mughal styles.
 The intricate details on the walls and ceilings will leave you staring.

 Exotic and Off-the-Beaten-Path Locations